History of Chicago in Timeline

 In 1987, Harold Washington was re-elected as mayor of Chicago but died of a heart attack soon after.

-In 1987, a half marathon was run in place of the Chicago Marathon.
+In 1987, a half marathon was run instead of the full Chicago Marathon.

 1990: Los Angeles Overtakes Chicago

-By the time of the 1990 census, Los Angeles had overtaken Chicago as the United States' second-largest city.
+By the time of the official census count in 1990, Los Angeles overtook Chicago as the United States' second largest city.

-In 1990, Chicago's South Side and the adjoining south suburbs constituted the largest black majority region in the entire United States.
+In 1990, Chicago's South Side and the adjoining south suburbs became the largest black majority region in the entire United States.

-In 1991, Lollapalooza, an annual festival, originated in Chicago and initially traveled to many cities.
+In 1991, Lollapalooza originated in Chicago and traveled to many cities.

 1992: Chicago River Flood

-In 1992, a construction accident caused a breach connecting the Chicago River to an abandoned freight tunnel system, leading to widespread flooding in the downtown Loop district.
+In 1992, a construction accident near the Kinzie Street Bridge caused a breach connecting the Chicago River to an abandoned freight tunnel system, resulting in widespread flooding and a shutdown of electrical power.
+Losses were estimated at $1.95 billion.

-Since 1992, with Chicago's Democratic vote the state of Illinois has been "solid blue" in presidential elections.
+With Chicago's Democratic vote, the state of Illinois has been "solid blue" in presidential elections since 1992.

 1993: Parliament of the World's Religions

-The second Parliament of the World's Religions was held in Chicago in 1993.
+In 1993, the second Parliament of the World's Religions was held in Chicago.

-1994: FIFA World Cup Hosted by United States
+1994: FIFA World Cup Hosted in United States

 1995: Heatwave